Alpine Skiing-Hector leads giant slalom as Shiffrin and Vlhova falter | Sports-Games

 Swede Sara Hector emerged as the leader of the women's giant slalom after the event's first run in Slovenia's Kranjska Gora on Saturday following poor runs by overall World Cup leader Mikaela Shiffrin and last season's champion Petra Vlhova.
 American Shiffrin and Slovakia's Vlhova struggled on the tough upper half of the course and Hector took advantage to jump into pole position as she raced down in 1:07.23 minutes, with second-placed Tessa Worley of France 0.08 seconds off the pace.

 Shiffrin returned to action with a runners-up slalom finish behind Vlhova in Croatia's capital Zagreb on Tuesday after missing two races having contracted COVID-19.
-(Writing by Zoran Milosavljevic; Editing by Xxxx;)
+(Writing by Zoran Milosavljevic; Additional reporting by Boris Zivulovc; Editing by Toby Chopra and Ken Ferris)

 ALSO READ